proxytranslation/user-docs/dashboard/menu/discovery/statistics.md

 To understand the way statistics work in Easyling, we have to start with the most important fact: in our application, the largest unit of measurement is a block, which is usually represented by a `<p>` or a `<div>`.
 Blocks break down to segments, segments to words, words to letters.
 Since the translation proxy deals exclusively with content in webpages, HTML tags also play an important part in weighing the repetitions.

 It is also important to note that the statistics in the translation proxy are different degrees of repetitions.
-The website's content is repetitioned against itself, simulating a translation process, not unlike the Homogeneity feature in MemoQ.
+During a crawl, the website's content is "repetitioned" against itself, simulating a translation process not unlike the Homogeneity feature in MemoQ.

+## Repetitions

-With that in mind, here is a breakdown of the percentages in our Statistics.
-You can find these explanations if you hover your mouse over each repetition row:
+Below is a breakdown of the various repetition percentages in the Statistics.

 **102% - Strong contextual repetitions**: These are block repetitions.
 Every segment in the block is a 101% repetition, and all the tags are identical.
 We do not charge for these repetitions and they are propagated automatically within the project.